A Trustworthy Witness Statement can Play a Substantial Role in the Development of Your NJ Injury Claim

 Contact Our Trenton Personal Injury Lawyers for Assistance Handling Witness Accounts in Your Accident Case

-An experienced personal injury attorney at Kamensky, Cohen, and Riechelson can only benefit you in handling your third-party witness.
+An experienced personal injury attorney at Cohen & Riechelson can only benefit you in handling your third-party witness.
 Since witnesses do not typically think that they will be needed in court and what they are currently witnessing is extremely important, our lawyers will help develop a timeline by drawing out facts from the witness in preparation for the trial.
 We use this as valuable fuel to add to the fire of the case we build for the highest possible damages after your accident throughout Mercer County and surrounding areas in New Jersey, including Lawrence, Burlington, Princeton, and Willingboro among other towns.
 For a free case review from our trusted injury lawyers today, call us at 609-528-2596.